Bankole2000/basic-zod-project/README.md

 # Lugah Schedule Demo Service

-REST API for collection contact information and scheduling demo presentations
+REST API for collection of contact information and demo presentation requests

 Built with:
 1. Node JS